djaus2/AEGateLog/README.md

 # AEGateLog
 Because of COVID-19 we have to log all entries to our Athletics Track.
 This is a QR Code based Blazor WebAssembly app.

-Only mockup atthis stage.
+Only mockup at this stage.
 Demo: [On Azure](https://bit.ly/3fnzHij)
-Does not retain data.
+- Does not retain data.
-No admin mode yet.
+- No admin mode yet.